 If that is not successful, you may be able to file a complaint with the Consumer Investigations Unit.

-If the claim is less than $50,000, it can be heard before the Provincial Court of Alberta, Civil Division.
+If the claim is less than $50,000, it can be heard before the Alberta Court of Justice, Civil Division.
 This level of court can only award damages for losses suffered.

 Examples of unfair trade practices

 - Intensively pressuring or influencing a consumer to buy.

 - Example: A salesperson spends 4 hours in a consumer’s home trying to sell a vacuum cleaner.